Submit your work

 We decide what goes into the issue

 Once our submissions close, we take between 1-2 weeks to read through the work and decided what will be in the issue.
-We don't ghost you- everyone who takes the time to submit to us will be emailed with the outcome of our selection (both positive and negative) and we'll always offer to give you feedback if you've not been successful.
+We don't ghost you- everyone who takes the time to submit to us will be emailed with the outcome of our selection (both positive and negative).

 Still got questions?
 Check out the FAQs below.